Frequently Asked questions regarding the affordable care act (ACA) and IRS Forms 1095-B and 1095-C

 There is no difference.
 These are just different names for the same law.
 Within this document, we will refer to the law as the ACA.

-Although changes to the ACA are likely to occur, the law currently remains in effect.
-It is unclear if the law will be repealed partially or fully and what, if anything, will replace the repealed provisions.
+The law currently remains in effect.
 We will continue to monitor all legislative activity relating to the ACA and will provide updates as information becomes known.

 In 2016, all Applicable Large Employers (ALEs) must offer affordable minimum essential coverage (MEC) that provides minimum value to 95% of their full-time employees (and dependents) as defined by the ACA.
 This is also known as the “employer mandate” or the “employer shared responsibility provision.”